11 Best Agar Agar Powder Substitute

 If you’re looking for a vegan-friendly alternative to agar agar, look no further than vegan gel!
 Made from carrageenan, a type of seaweed, the vegan gel is a great choice for those looking for a plant-based option.

-Also Read: 13 Best Substitutes for Cayenne Pepper
+Also Read: 11 Best Substitutes For Thyme

 Vegan gel can be used in many of the same ways as agar agar, so it’s a great substitution in recipes.
 Plus, it’s easier to find than agar agar and is typically less expensive.